Wanted: Dangerous terrorist.

 Last seen: Under and on top of an armed IDF soldier, one of them howling in pain.

-- A Picture of a Headlock That's Worth a Thousand Words
+- Picture of a Headlock Worth a Thousand Words

-- Father of IDF Soldier Attacked by Palestinians Says Proud of Son's Restraint
+- Father of Soldier in Viral Video: Proud of Son's Restraint

 This weekend’s damning images from the Palestinian village of Nabi Saleh, in which a masked IDF soldier is seen trying to arrest Mohammad Tamimi (whose left arm had been broken in a separate incident), putting him in a chokehold and being interrupted by a group of women and girls, caused a worldwide media frenzy.
 In Vox, it was called “Israel’s Eric Garner moment”.